alexcrist/mineru-runpod/README.md

 Go into google cloud storage

-Make a bucket called "runpod-temp-data"
+Make a bucket called "mineru-temp-data"

 Add lifecycle setting to delete objects after one day